timothypratley/rustly/README.md

 No packaged builds are provided at this time.
 To use this transpiler you must download the source code.

+See [Kalai](https://github.com/echeran/kalai) for a more actively maintained Clojure->Rust transpiler.

 ## Rationale